Skip to main content

 • Strategic management tools

-• MECE principle - A grouping principle for separating a set of items into subsets that are mutually exclusive (ME) and collectively exhaustive (CE)
+• MECE principle - The grouping principle for separating a set of items into subsets that are mutually exclusive (ME) and collectively exhaustive (CE)

 • PEST analysis - A framework of external macro-environmental factors (political, economic, social and technological) used in strategic management and market research